Philip Jackson (actor): Life and career

-In 2012, he appeared in the twice Oscar nominated film My Week with Marilyn as Marilyn's security guard.
+In 2012, he appeared in the Academy Award-nominated My Week with Marilyn as Marilyn's security guard.

+From 2014 to 2016 he co-starred in the BBC sitcom Boomers.

-He plays Jaz Milvane in the long running Radio 4 series Ed Reardon's Week, written by Christopher Douglas and Andrew Nickolds.
+He plays Jaz Milvane in the Radio 4 series Ed Reardon's Week, written by Christopher Douglas and Andrew Nickolds.

 Personal life

-He is married to actress Sally Baxter, with whom he has two children, Amy and George Jackson (Conductor).
+Jackson is married to actress Sally Baxter, the couple have two children.